 Windows’ long term Youth Programs offer a safe space for learning, personal development and empowerment.
 Changes in perceptions and attitudes often require emotional processes that develop over time while gaining more and more knowledge.
 Our programs give sufficient time to generate both cognitive and emotional processes.

 By providing youth with tools for critical thinking, for deep understanding of their own identities and values and for constructive dialogue, we open a window for communication between our communities.
 This ongoing communication, along with serious study of the past and present and learning by practicing various forms of activism, empowers youth to take action, together and separately, against all forms of oppression between and within our societies.

 * Some may feel that the word conflict implies a certain symmetry of sides while in reality ours is not such a case.
 We acknowledge the imbalance of power between the Israeli and Palestinian sides as occupiers and occupied and work towards changing it.
 We do feel that other words may not contain the full meaning of the situation as well.

-** Occupation: a common argument today is that one cannot be an occupier in one’s own land.
-While ownership of this land is a bone of contention, no one argues that the military occupation of Palestinian people does exist and has not been lifted for 48 years by now.
+** Occupation: A common argument today is that one cannot be an occupier in one’s own land.
+While ownership of this land is a bone of contention, no one disputes that the military occupation of Palestinian people does exist and has not been lifted for 50 years.